pen-lang/pen/doc/src/README.md

 ### System injection

 - System APIs are always injected into entrypoints of applications.
-- That isolates application logic from implementation details bringing software's long expectancy as well as maintainability.
+- That isolates and protects application logic from implementation details bringing software's long expectancy as well as maintainability.
 - Developers can define their own system APIs and build applications on top of them.

 ### Even more...